- Related Links

 Financial aid packages are processed on a rolling basis beginning on November 1.
 Students should receive their package within four weeks of submitting all required documents.

-If you’re looking for more details on how to get started or continue your financial aid processes, check out the following links:
+For more details on your financial aid questions, check out the following links:

 Financial Aid Office